abhay-byte/poco-x6-pro-custom-roms/README.md

 ### **Custom ROMs for Poco X6 Pro (duchamp)**

-Here is a summary table of the available custom ROMs based on the data you provided.
-They are sorted from the most recent release.
 | ROM | Version | Android | Status | GApps | Maintainer |
 | :---: | :--- | :-: | :---: | :--- | :--- |
 | **AxionOS** | v1.6 <br> (21-Jul-2025) | 15 | Official | Included | @Saikrishna1504 |